 Read to learn what states have real estate license reciprocity with South Carolina.
 Also, find out how to get licensed in South Carolina if you already have your real estate license in another state.

 Real estate license reciprocity means you can apply for a real estate license in another state without taking the pre-licensing courses, provided you already have an active license in another state.
 However, not all states have real estate license reciprocity with each other, so it's important to do your research before you make plans to practice real estate in a different state.

-South Carolina offers license reciprocity from several states.
+South Carolina offers license reciprocity for real estate agents who are both licensed Georgia real estate agents and residents of Georgia at the time of application.
 That said, whether or not your license will be accepted all depends on the strength of your education and experience.
 The South Carolina Real Estate Commission (SCREC) has a section on the real estate license application for those from an outside jurisdiction.
 You'll need to list all states in which you previously held or still hold a license.

 Once you do that, you'll also need to attach a Certificate of Licensure History to the form.
 This shows all the states you were licensed in during the last five years.
 The certificate needs to be dated within the past six months.
 SCREC will use all of this information to decide whether or not your license will carry over to South Carolina.

 If you're looking to move to any other state, you will need to look into that state's real estate license application process.

 To apply for a salesperson license by reciprocity in South Carolina, you need to fill out an application, pay the $50 license fee, and provide all the required identification.
 Even if your previous license is accepted, you still must take the South Carolina portion of the real estate exam.
 This covers area-specific knowledge you'll need to succeed.

 There's also a good chance that even if South Carolina offers reciprocity for your license, you'll still need to take a refresher course.
 To avoid taking an extra class, you must received a license within six months before taking the South Carolina real estate license exam.